2026 Report

 We rebuild products AI-native

 Beacon identifies which portcos need a rebuild vs. bolt-on features.
-PRISM is how we ship it — full AI-native product rebuilds in 3–5 months.
+PRISM is how we ship it — full AI-native product rebuilds in months, not years.

 AI readiness is case-by-case.
 Legacy stacks with decades of embedded business logic need substantial team context to extract and document before rebuilding — there’s no magic shortcut.
 We do the hard work of understanding your stack before writing a single line.